 The provisions in this SMMP apply to all dredged material disposal activities at the Wilmington ODMDS including monitoring and management activities by the federal agencies.
-This SMMP also includes template provisions for the USACE to include in future MPRSA Section 103 permits issued for disposal at this site (Appendix B) and USACE template contract conditions (Appendix C).
+This SMMP also includes template provisions for the USACE to include in future MPRSA Section 103 permits issued for disposal at this site (Appendix C) and USACE template contract conditions (Appendix D).
+Whereas the regulation designating the ODMDS requires compliance with the conditions set forth in an approved SMMP, the failure to follow any minimum or mandatory conditions in the SMMP constitutes a violation of Section 1411(a) of MPRSA.

 References in this document to matters that "should be required" refer to implementation in a subsequent proceeding to authorize disposal of dredged material, whether in a permit, in a contract, in Federal project specifications for the transportation and disposal of dredged material, or by the USACE directly.
-However, where the regulation designating the ODMDS requires compliance with the conditions set forth in an approved SMMP, the failure to follow any minimum or mandatory conditions in the SMMP constitutes a violation of Section 1411(a) of MPRSA.

-Matters that "should be required" are for implementation through application of the template language included in Appendices B and C, or the language may vary from the terms of the Appendices.
-EPA can ensure implementation of the template provisions in Appendix B and C as necessary through the EPA's MPRSA Section 103 concurrence actions.
+Additionally, matters that "should be required" are for implementation through application of the template language included in Appendices B and C, or the language may vary from the terms of the Appendices.
+EPA can ensure implementation of the template provisions in Appendix C and D as necessary through the EPA's MPRSA Section 103 concurrence actions.

-A SMMP was originally developed as part of the designation process and was published in November 2001 as part of, Final EIS for the New Wilmington Ocean Dredged Material Disposal

-Site Designation (USACE and EPA 2001) with SMMP revisions in 2013.
+A SMMP was originally developed as part of the designation process and was published in November 2001 as part of, Final EIS for the New Wilmington Ocean Dredged Material Disposal Site Designation (USACE and EPA 2001) with SMMP revisions in 2013.
 This revision to the Wilmington ODMDS SMMP incorporates monitoring results since the 2013 SMMP and updates management strategies for the ODMDS based on those results.
 This current revision to the Wilmington ODMDS SMMP supersedes all prior SMMPs.
 Upon issuance of this revised SMMP, the SMMP provisions provide the framework for future site monitoring and management as required by MPRSA.
 All MPRSA Section 103 ocean disposal permits and dredged material disposal contract specifications will be conditioned as necessary to assure consistency with the SMMP.